 We expect generally that any securities we purchase will be in connection with privately-negotiated transactions that will not be registered under the relevant securities laws, resulting in a prohibition against their transfer, sale, pledge or other disposition except in a transaction that is exempt from the registration requirements of, or is otherwise in accordance with, those laws.
 Generally, we will not be able to sell these securities publicly without the expense and time required to register the securities under the Securities Act of 1933, as amended, or the Securities Act, if the obligors agree to do so, or will be able to sell the securities only under Rule 144 or other rules under the Securities Act which permit only limited sales under specified conditions.
 Moreover, turbulent market conditions, such as those currently in effect, could significantly and negatively impact the liquidity of our assets.
 It may be difficult or impossible to obtain or validate third-party pricing on the investments we purchase.
 Illiquid investments typically experience greater price volatility, as a ready market does not exist, and can be more difficult to value.
-The illiquidity of our investments may make it difficult for us to sell such investments if the need or desire arises.
-In addition, if we are required to liquidate all or a portion of our portfolio quickly, we may realize significantly less than the value maintained for it in our records.
+The illiquidity of our portfolio quickly, we may realize significantly less than the value maintained for it in our records.
 Furthermore, we may face other restrictions on our ability to liquidate an investment in an entity to the extent that we have or could be attributed with material non-public information regarding such entity.